kashif-nawaz/RHCOP_JNPR_CN2_UPI/README.md

   ssh-keygen
   mkdir ~/ocp-install
   ```
-  * Prep base install file , change IP settings if required (or leave it as it is)
+  * Prepare base install file , change IP settings if required (or leave it as it is)

 ```
 cat <<EOF > ocp-install-base-config.yaml